-This is a continuation of my original post on making a blog, but I wanted to get a little more “guide-y” with how to start a blog, as well as teach you guys all the new stuff I’ve learned, especially after I’ve now created…ugh…6 blogs within the past year?
+This is a continuation of my original post on making a blog, but I wanted to get a little more “guide-y” with how to start a blog.
+Whether you’re looking to start a fashion blog, food and recipe blog, or are just looking for a place to write your weird thoughts, here’s what I’ve learned about blogging and my tips for you, especially after I’ve now created…ugh…6 blogs within the past year?

 Google loves blogs more than static websites + your customers will value you over your competitors, because you’re coming from a place of service (with blog posts) rather than “JUST BUY MY STUFF, OK?”